Forensic mental health services: independent review

 The review is expected to report by the end of June 2020.

 Phase one: gathering views

 The first phase of the review is evidence gathering.
 We opened a call for evidence on 14 October 2019.
-It is open until 17 January 2020.
+We have extended the time on this call for evidence and it will be live until 31 January 2020.

 We want to hear the views of: